FairwindsOps/goldilocks/README.md

 * metrics-server (a requirement of vpa)
 * golang 1.11+

+### Installing Vertical Pod Autoscaler

+There are multiple ways to install VPA for use with Goldilocks:

+* Install using the `hack/vpa-up.sh` script from the [vertical-pod-autoscaler repository](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler)
+* Set the value `installVPA=true` when doing the Helm chart installation of Goldilocks.
+This will run the script from VPA in your cluster.

-### Recommended Requirements
+### Prometheus (optional)

 [VPA](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) does not require the use of prometheus, but it is supported.
-In order to take long-term data into account, we recommend that you install prometheus and configure your vertical pod autoscaler install to use it.

 ### GKE Notes